-Many administrators are "swimming in emails" and play catch up during meetings or after work, write Andrew Martin and Anne Curzan for ChronicleVitae.
+Many administrators are “swimming in emails” and play catch up during meetings or after work, wrote Andrew Martin and Anne Curzan for ChronicleVitae in 2018.

-Late-night emails disrupt work-life balance and suggest that employees must be available around the clock, write Martin, the dean of the college of literature, science, and the arts at the University of Michigan, and Anne Curzan, an associate dean of humanities, also at the university.
+Late-night emails disrupt work-life balance and suggest that employees must be available around the clock, wrote Martin, the then-dean of the college of literature, science, and the arts at the University of Michigan, and Anne Curzan, an associate dean of humanities, also at the university.

 “If a manager is sending emails on a regular basis after hours, employees will feel pressured to do so, too,” says Joyce Maroney, the director of the Workforce Institute at Kronos.
 Late-night emails can drain employees—and burned-out employees are less effective and more likely to quit.